cloudfoundry/cf-networking-release/docs/configuration.md

 If you want to generate them yourself, ensure that all certificates support the cipher suite `TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256`.
 The Policy Server will reject connections using any other cipher suite.

+## Max Open/Idle Connections

+In order to limit the number of open or idle connections between the policy-server and database, the following properties can be set.
+On both the `policy-server` and `policy-server-internal` jobs.
+- `max_open_connections`
+- `max_idle_connections`

+By default there is no limit to the number of open or idle connections.